-6. You can type in the Unit Name now.
+6. Type in the Unit Name.
 Move your cursor to the Related Unit and click the button.
 The Unit pop-up will appear.
 Highlight the closest or related unit to what you are creating.
 This will allow CostGuard to convert from your unit to other units just like ounces converting to pounds.
 Hit enter.

 7. The screen will return to the first popup.
-You need to type in the numeric equivalent.
+Type in the numeric equivalent.

 Or, how many of the related unit equals the new unit.